Coordinator, Volunteer Services

 All volunteers are required to complete a 2-step TB skin test and communicable disease assessment.
 This is a requirement under the Ontario Public Hospitals Act.
 It is for the protection of our patients as well as for yourself.
-At the time of the placement interview, we will ensure you make an appointment with our Employee Health and Wellness office.
-They will need to know your immune status for Chicken Pox, Tuberculosis and other common communicable diseases.
+Our Health, Safety and Wellness team will need to know your immune status for Chicken Pox, Tuberculosis and other common communicable diseases.
 Blood tests may be required.
 At the time of your interview, we will discuss your Health Screening.
 Prospective volunteers without an Ontario Health Card may incur costs to complete their health screening.

 Volunteers working between the months of October to March are encouraged to receive an annual influenza vaccination, available at the hospital, free of charge.

 Criminal Record Checks

 As part of the screening process, a Police Records Check must be completed, post your meeting with Volunteer Services.
 Cambridge Memorial Hospital provides services to people who are considered a vulnerable population and for this reason, a Police Records Check (PRC) is necessary.
 All volunteers over the age of 18 must have a PRC completed before being placed.
 The PRC must be dated within 3 months of your volunteer interview.
 The cost of the Police Records Check is the responsibility of the applicant.
 All information will be handled with the strictest confidence for your respect and privacy.
 Instructions for completing a criminal reference check will be discussed at your placement interview.

 Volunteers must wear a volunteer vest & name tag at all times when on duty.
-Volunteers must follow the general dress code as outlined in the Volunteer Handbook.
+Volunteers must follow the dress code as outlined in the Volunteer Handbook.
 Appropriate clothing is neat, safe and respectful of the patients, staff and visitors.
 The hospital is a scent-free environment.

 You must wait 6 months after being a inpatient or out-patient of the hospital before you apply to volunteer.*